0e4ef622/wine-discord-ipc-bridge/README.md

 Disclaimer
 ==========

-I've only tested this with osu!.
+I've only tested this with osu! on Arch Linux.